nelumbus-cloud/CSCI6180SD-D/README.md

 ## License

-This project was created for educational purposes as part of CSCI 6180 Software Development course at the University.
+This project was created for educational purposes as part of CSCI 6180 Software Design and Development course at the University.